malus-security/ioracle/reorg_kobold/executive_summary.md

 Luke can update this page after significant updates or upon request.

 ## Conference Details
--*Deadline:* Thursday, November 15, 2018, 5:00 pm PST
+- *Deadline:* Thursday, November 15, 2018, 5:00 pm PST
--*Page Limit:* 13 pages not counting references and appendix -*Format:* New Usenix format for 2019
+- *Page Limit:* 13 pages not counting references and appendix
+- *Format:* New Usenix format for 2019

 ## Experiment Status
 Previously, we had a disorganized code base and poorly logged experiments.